ColtonSilvaonKnoxKontor/VaginaFuck/README.md

 # VaginaFuck | An Enhanced Brainfuck Esoteric Programming Language
-VaginaFuck is an interpreter written in c++ consisting of 9 operations (as for now), adopting some of the features of c++, notably the fstream file handling that supports only write mode.
-This project’s goal is to create a program with ease.
+VaginaFuck is an interpreter written in c++ consisting of 10 operations (as for now), adopting some of the features of c++, notably the fstream file handling that supports only write mode.
+This project’s goal is to add more syntaxes but lesser line or column code so that you can create a program with ease.

 This interpreter can be expanded with additional syntaxes, but expected that the development will be slow.